1854books/VCRM/README.md

 ---. *Manifesto of the Communist Party.* Translated by Friedrich Engels, Charles H. Kerr & Company, 1906.

-Moses. *The Torah.* Aleppo Codex, Shlomo ben Buya, 920, Aaron ben Moses ben Asher.

-Muhammad. *Al-Qurʾān.* The Cairo Edition, Amiri Press, 1924, Al-Azhar University.

----. *The Message of the Qurʼan.* Translated by Muhammad Asad, Book Foundation, 2004.

 Publius. *The Federalist.* John and Andrew M'Lean, 1788.